menu

 Demographics

 Henriette is a somewhat ethnically-diverse city.
 The people who call Henriette home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henriette residents report their race to be White.
-Henriette also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.00% of the city’s residents.
-Important ancestries of people in Henriette include German, French, Norwegian, Irish, and Swedish.
+Important ancestries of people in Henriette include German, Irish, French, English, and Norwegian.

 The most common language spoken in Henriette is English.
 Other important languages spoken here include Polish and Italian.